 My life is a puzzle broken down into pieces.
-Until, there’s nothing left; friends, family, and loved ones, all gone from me.
-But that has left me strong, brave, and independent.
+Until there is nothing left; friends, family, and loved ones, all gone from me, but that has left me strong, brave, and independent.

 Chapter 1: Jail time!